 Day 1 Peterborough to Buckhorn

-From Rosedale, we enter Balsam Lake which is the highest elevation on the Trent-Severn Waterway.
-Then through several fascinating miles of narrow man-made cuts to Kirkfield Lift Lock followed by Canal Lake and the Talbot River to Lake Simcoe.
-A late afternoon crossing of about 12 miles rewards us with an attractive overnight docking at the port of Orillia.
+From Kirkfield Lift Lock at the summit of the Trent-Severn Waterway, we head downstream through Canal Lake and the Talbot River passing through five locks and several swing bridges before entering Lake Simcoe.
+A mid afternoon crossing of about 15 miles rewards us with an attractive overnight docking at the port of Orillia.

 Day 4 Orillia to Port Stanton